Forms

 Employee Registration Request

-A. The Employee Registration Request must be completed prior to registering for classes and the fee balance is due by the standard fee payment deadlines.
+- The Employee Registration Request must be completed prior to registering for classes.

-C. The employee’s job has first priority.
+- The employee’s job has priority.
 In the event of conflicts between requests to take classes during scheduled working hours and the department’s ability to provide services, the supervisor has the authority and responsibility to approve, modify or deny the request.

 Dependent Child Fee Waiver

-A. Employee must be a permanent LCSC employee who has completed at least six months of benefit-eligible service with the college and who is scheduled to work at least 20 hours per week.
+- The employee must be an LC State employee who has completed at least six (6) months of benefit-eligible service with the college and who is scheduled to work at least 20 hours per week.

-B. “Dependent” is defined as an unmarried child through age 25 as of the first day of the semester.
+- “Dependent” is defined as an unmarried child of an employee of LC State under the age of 26 as of the first day of the semester.
 A child is defined as a son, daughter, stepchild, adopted child, or foster child.

-C. The discount for a dependent is 50% reduction in current resident and nonresident tuition and fees.
+- The discount for a dependent is a 50% reduction in current resident and nonresident tuition and fees.
 No other fees are waived by this benefit.
-Any applicable course, lab and other fees will apply.
+Any applicable course, lab and additional fees will apply.

-D. This benefit does not apply to non-credit courses, summer session courses, continuing education courses or courses delivered by institutions other than LCSC.
+- This benefit does not apply to post-bachelor courses, non-credit courses, summer session courses, continuing education courses or courses delivered by institutions other than LC State.

-E. The dependent must be an admitted student who has met all normal academic requirements for the courses delivered by LCSC only.
+- The dependent must be an admitted student who has met all normal academic requirements for the courses delivered by LC State.

-G. The dependent fee discount may be used for a maximum of eight semesters per dependent (whether part-time or full-time student).
+- The dependent fee discount may be used for a maximum of eight (8) semesters per dependent (whether part-time or full-time student).

-I. Two dependent fee discounts for two children will be allowed per semester per family.
-If both parents work for the college, only two children will be permitted to utilize the dependent fee discount.
+- Two dependent fee discounts are allowed per semester per family.
+If both parents work for the college, only two dependents will be permitted to utilize the dependent fee discount.

 Submit this form along with your itemized receipt to VSP for out-of-network vision reimbursement or visit the Benefits & Claim section on VSP's website to submit a claim.

-• If you prefer to submit your claim via mail, please contact Member Services at 800-877-7195 to obtain a CSP Member Reimbursement Form.
+- If you prefer to submit your claim via mail, please contact Member Services at 800-877-7195 to obtain a VSP Member Reimbursement Form.

 Anytime an industrial-related injury occurs, the employee and supervisor must follow this flowchart and return all documents to Human Resource Services within 10 days of injury: